Elevator pitch

 Acknowledgments

 The authors thank an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-The authors are grateful for the funding support provided by the Ministry of Education of China (No. 16YJC790109), Guangdong Planning Office of Philosophy and Social Science (No. 2017GZQN08), and the Natural Science Foundation of China (Nos 71173178 and 71703055).
+The authors are grateful for the funding support provided by the Natural Science Foundation of China (Grant Nos 72034006 and 72073051).
+Version 2 of this article updates all parts and adds new Key references [1], [4], [5], and [6].

 Competing interests

 The IZA World of Labor project is committed to the IZA Guiding Principles of Research Integrity.
-The author declares to have observed these principles.
+The authors declare to have observed these principles.

 © Junsen Zhang and Jia Wu

-The leading role of state-owned enterprises in China
+The leading role of {ADD: state-owned enterprises (SOEs)} in China

 The weak bargaining power of Chinese labor unions